Thursday, September 21, 2017

 Ingredients:

-6 pieces cube steaks
+6 pieces Cube Steak

-marinade (recipe below)
+Marinade (recipe below)

-3 oz cream cheese, softened
+3 oz Cream Cheese, softened

-6 pieces bacon (raw)
+6 pieces Bacon (raw)

-1 sprig fresh parsley, minced, (stem too)
+1 sprig Fresh Parsley, minced, (stem too)

 Marinade:

-1/2 cup olive oil
+1/2 cup Olive Oil

-1/4 cup Worcestershire sauce
+1/4 cup Worcestershire Sauce

-1/4 cup minced garlic
+1/4 cup Garlic, minced

-1/2 medium onion, chopped
+1/2 medium Onion, chopped

 For the Marinade:

-• Put all ingredients into a blender and puree.
+1. Put all ingredients into a blender and puree.

-• Pour over meat in a glass dish or gallon zipper bag and place in the refrigerator 2-24 hours.
-Can be marinated up to three days for tough cuts of meat.
+2. Pour over meat in a glass dish or gallon zipper bag and place in the refrigerator 2-24 hours.

 For the Roll Ups:

-• Marinate steaks in the refrigerator for a minimum of 2 hours, up to 24.
+1. Marinate steaks in the refrigerator for a minimum of 2 hours, up to 24.

-• Preheat your grill on high with the lid closed.
+2. Preheat your grill on high with the lid closed.

-• Remove the steaks from the refrigerator and take them out of the marinade.
-Place them on paper towels to drain.
+3. Remove the steaks from the refrigerator and take them out of the marinade.

-• Warm the softened cream cheese in the microwave for a few seconds.
+5. Warm the softened cream cheese in the microwave for a few seconds.
 You want the cream cheese to be very soft, similar to a runny cake frosting.

-• Combine the cream cheese with the minced parsley.
+6. Combine the cream cheese with the minced parsley.

-• Spread thin layer of cream cheese over one side of steak.
+7. Spread thin layer of cream cheese over one side of steak.

-• Beginning with short end roll up the steak.
+8. Beginning with short end roll up the steak.

-• Spirally wrap a piece of bacon around steak and secure with one or two toothpicks.
+9. Spirally wrap a piece of bacon around steak and secure with one or two toothpicks.

-• Turn the burners on your grill down to medium and grill roll ups on one side for several minutes to sear the meat.
-Turn and sear the other side.
+10. Turn the burners on your grill down to medium and grill roll ups on one side for several minutes to sear the meat.

-• Turn the heat down to low and continue to grill with the lid closed and turn every five minutes until done.
+12. Turn the heat down to low and continue to grill with the lid closed and turn every five minutes until done.

 Thursday, September 7, 2017